kbparagua/js-crash-course/01_functions.md

 # 01: Functions

-## JS Functions are First-class Citizens.
+## JS Functions are First-class Citizens

 *"First-Class Citizen is an entity that can be constructed at run-time, passed as a parameter, returned from a subroutine, or assigned into a variable"* [(wikipedia)](https://en.wikipedia.org/wiki/First-class_citizen)